tomliversidge/axinom-test/README.md

 # Running on Windows
 Build by running the build.ps1 script.

+The system will save json files to the hard drive.
+It defaults to `C:\Files` and the system should create the directory automaticallly.
+If you want to override this, you need to set the `FileSystem>Root` setting in appsettings.Development.json in the Axinom.DataManagement project.

 ## Control Panel App
 In cmd, navigate to the Axinom.ControlPanel directory and run